 - Put the egg whites and cream of tartar in a big bowl.
 Using a hand mixer, whip them until they turn solid white and fluffy, just as you would for meringue.
 This took me 4-5 minutes.

-- In another bowl, combine the egg yolks, yogurt, Chinese five-spice, and salt.
-Gently fold in the whipped egg whites.
+- In another bowl, combine the egg yolks, yogurt, and everything bagel seasoning.
+Gently fold into the whipped egg whites.
 Your cloud bread batter should be an even color.
+(Don't overmix!)

-- Line a cookie sheet with parchment paper.
-Divide your batter into six evenly spaced blobs on the cookie sheet.
-With the back of a spoon, gently spread each blob into a 4" circle.
+- Line a dark cookie sheet with parchment paper.
+Divide the batter into six evenly spaced blobs on the cookie sheet.
+With the back of a spoon, gently spread each blob into a 4-inch (10 cm) circle.
 Try to make the circles a uniform thickness to help ensure even cooking.
 Mine were about ½-inch thick (1.27 cm).

-- Bake your cloud bread for 30 minutes on a rack one-third down from the top of the oven.
+- Bake the cloud bread for 30 minutes on a rack one-third down from the top of the oven.
 They should be golden on the outside and not jiggly in the middle when they are finished cooking.